 In limited circumstances, a smaller estate may be administered in 90 days or less in North Carolina, such as:

-However, it should be noted that some of these procedures for small estates may streamline the estate administration process, they also may come with certain risks.
-For example, with Summary Administration or Affidavit for Collection the recipient of the decedent’s assets may still be subject to the decedent’s creditors.
+However, it should be noted that some of these procedures for small estates may streamline the estate administration process, but they also may come with certain risks.
+For example, with Summary Administration or Affidavit for Collection, the recipient of the decedent’s assets may still be subject to the decedent’s creditors.
 Often, the decedent’s creditors may not be known, creating the risk that a previously unknown creditor will show up later to claim money owed.
-While formal estate administration can be more time-consuming, it ensures that all debts have been cleared and beneficiaries have clear right to the estate assets.
+While formal estate administration can be more time-consuming, it ensures that all debts have been cleared and beneficiaries have a clear right to the estate assets.